 So why do some babies do other options?
-First, while I present an ideal, I also think it’s unhelpful to call any of a baby’s movement “wrong” or to say she “should” or “shouldn’t.”
-Crawling with one foot up and scooting on the bottom are wise—they were how the baby’s brain and body figured out to move, and that is a wonderful thing.
-However… these other “creative” options don’t offer the same benefits of the original two and can indicate compensation patterns (movements that make up for missing support).
+First, while I present an ideal, I also think it’s unhelpful to call any of a baby’s movement “wrong.”
+Crawling with one foot up and scooting on the bottom began in wisdom—they were how Baby’s brain and body figured out to move, and that is a wonderful thing.
+However, these other “creative” options don’t offer the same benefits of the original two and can indicate compensation patterns (movements that make up for missing support) or stuck reflexes.
 Scooting on the bottom can arise from having been habitually propped in sitting before she can get into sitting on her own, or other reasons.
 Crawling with one knee and one foot can arise from side preferences, anatomical particulars (none of us is really symmetrical!), or other reasons–again, not “good” or “bad.”

 Help your baby get the most out of crawling

-To get the most out of these brilliant patterns for Baby’s brain and body, please allow her to crawl for as long as possible, without habitually holding or propping her in sitting, standing, or walking before she can do so by herself.
+To get the most out of these brilliant patterns for Baby’s brain and body, please allow her to crawl for as long as she chooses, allowing her to discover sitting, standing, and walking completely on her own (without holding or propping her upright habitually before she can do so by herself).